We may earn money or products from the companies mentioned in this post.

 Maple Nut Fudge

 Maple Nut Fudge is creamy and nutty with a subtle maple flavor.
-This recipe calls for using maple extract but you can substitute with real maple syrup if you don’t have maple extract.
-This is my go-to recipe for making fudge.
-The fudge turns out every time.
-I have used this recipe to make many different kinds or flavors of fudge and each time the fudge has turned out delicious and creamy.
+This recipe calls for using maple extract but you can substitute real maple syrup if you don’t have maple extract.
+This is my go-to recipe for making fudge and it turns out every single time.
+I have used this basic ‘formula’ recipe to make many different kinds or flavors of fudge.
+Each variation of fudge has turned out delicious and creamy.
 You certainly can’t ask for more.

 Fast and Easy

-Maple Nut Fudge is made with 100% pure maple syrup, if you don’t have maple extract.
-We are lucky because our dog groomer supplies us with their fantastic ‘homemade’ maple syrup and honey, plus they sell eggs, rabbit, and fish.
+Maple Nut Fudge can be made with 100% pure maple syrup, if you don’t have maple extract.
+We are lucky because our dog groomer supplies us with their fantastic ‘homemade’ maple syrup and honey.
+They also sell eggs, rabbit, and fish.
 Taking our dogs to the groomer is a one stop shopping experience!
-Living up north in Wisconsin you have the pleasure of meeting all sorts of wonderful people.
-They are more than happy to barter with you or to make a few bucks on the ‘homegrown’ products they sell.
+Living up north in Wisconsin, we have the pleasure of meeting all sorts of wonderful people.
+They are more than happy to barter with you or to make a few bucks on their ‘homegrown’ products.

 - 1 1/2 cups granulated sugar